 Congratulations, you’ve finally built a personalization strategy!
 Are you ready to begin executing?
 Hang on.
 There’s one final step in evaluating your results and iterating towards success which we’ll address in the next post!

 About the personalization strategy series

 In this multi-part blog series, we’ll break down each of these five critical elements to building a website personalization strategy.
-In the next post, we’ll talk through determining how to solve those business challenges.
+In the next post, we’ll talk through determining which personalization tactics are right for your business challenges.

 Download the eBook The Fundamentals of a Successful Website Personalization Strategy: The Focus Required to Earn Results to learn more!